sled dog equipment

 In Finland, the so-called sula maa sled sports competitions are organized in spring and autumn.
 Summers are the vacation and basic fitness season for sledding athletes, as the hot weather is not suitable for sledding sports.
 Competition rules of IFFS, the International Sled Sports Federation, are used in competitions under the Finnish Sled Sports Federation.
 National rules supplement the IFSS rules in national team sport competitions and SM competitions.

-You can find information about upcoming canicrossning competitions here: Luge sports competitions and events .
-In the competition announcements, the class abbreviations for canicrossning series are DCM / DCW (canicross men / women) and for juniors DCMJ / DCWJ (boys / girls).
+You can find information about upcoming canicross competitions here: Sled dog sports competitions and events .
+In the competition announcements, the class abbreviations for canicross series are DCM / DCW (canicross men / women) and for juniors DCMJ / DCWJ (boys / girls).
 Even in official competitions, in addition to the normal canicross class (usually approx. 5 km) there is also a hobby canicross class (usually approx. 3 km).

-Don't forget to check out our website as well: Participation in canicrossning competitions .
+Don't forget to check out our website as well: Participation in canicross competitions .

 Does the dog always pull on a leash if you do pulling sports with it?